Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Thus, there is a stark difference between the DDR3 and DDR4 RAM when it comes to the refresh algorithm as well.

 Latency is the time between the transmission of the command and its execution.
-If the latency is high in any of the RAMs, the speed of the machine will slow down.
+If the latency is high in any of the RAMs, the machine’s speed will slow down.

 Honestly speaking, on the latency criteria, there is a surprise.